percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/faq.rst

 Frequently Asked Questions
 ================================================================================

-Does |Percona XtraBackup| 8.0 support making backups of databases in versions prior to 8.0?
+Does |percona-xtrabackup| 8.0 support making backups of databases in versions prior to 8.0?
 ====================================================================================================

-.. include:: .res/contents/text.pxb.8-0.txt
+.. include:: _res/text/text.pxb.8-0.txt

 .. _pxb.faq.innobackupex.8-0:

 Why will ``innobackupex`` not run in |Percona Xtrabackup| 8.0?
 ================================================================================

-:program:`innobackupex` has been removed from |Percona XtraBackup|
+:program:`innobackupex` has been removed from |percona-xtrabackup|
 |version| in favor of :program:`xtrabackup`.

 What's the difference between :program:`innobackupex` and :program:`xtrabackup`?